rawrtc/rawrtc/Readme.md

 Most of the tools have required or optional arguments which are shared among tools.
 Below is a description for the various arguments:

+#### offering

+Whether the peer is going to create an offer.
+Provide `1` to create an offer immediately or `0` to create an answer once the remote offer has been processed.

+Only used by WebRTC API tools.

 #### ice-role

 Determines the ICE role to be used by the ICE transport, where `0` means *controlled* and `1` means *controlling*.

+Only used by ORTC API tools.

 #### redirect-ip